CrankySupertoon/Suggestions-Bot/README.md

 # Suggestions-Bot
 A discord bot programmed in python that adds reactions automatically to messages sent in a specific channel.

-This bot was specifically made to add upvote and downvote emoji reactions automatically to messages sent to a suggestion channel.
+This bot was specifically made to add upvote and downvote emoji reactions automatically to messages sent to a suggestions channel.

 Instructions:
 - Add channel ID in config.py